Diary Entry, May 8, 1961

 I’ve never been friends with anyone in the same way I was with Steve Demetrious.
 It was one of those “more than” relationships.
 We were more than schoolmates, more than movie companions, more than teammates, more than confidants.

-IN WHICH I deal with one type of bully.
+IN WHICH I learn one way of dealing with a bully.